Thursday, May 31, 2018

 “But please... please don’t HOPE!
 Avoid it!
 Instead, embrace patience and reality... however painful it may be.
 And finally remember this - there are many good investing strategies: buying cheap stocks, buying high quality businesses, turnarounds, top down, bottom up, to name only a few.
 Hope is not among them.”

-However, fundamental analysis is the best strategy for me, and it’s one that allows me to take the guesswork out of the investing process.
-“Hope” is not part of my vocabulary.
-As Benjamin Graham said:
+allows me to take the guesswork out of the investing process.
+“Hope” is

 “Most of the time common stocks are subject to irrational and excessive price fluctuations in both directions as the consequence of the ingrained tendency of most people to speculate or gamble... to give way to hope, fear and greed.”